Why Do My Glasses Keep Breaking in the Dishwasher?

 How Do I Keep My Glasses from Breaking in the Dishwasher?

-Always load your glassware at the top rake in your dishwasher.
+Always load your glassware at the top rack in your dishwasher.
 You’ll have to lean glasses against the tines with the rims and let them rest on the bottom of the rack.
 Make sure you keep an adequate distance from one glass to another.

 Avoid the dishwasher if you think your glass might break inside.
 Breaking a glass inside makes your glasses useless, but it might cause severe damage to your dishwasher.
 So, do not send old glasses and expensive ones inside.